-California-based EV startup Drako Motors updated us on its test program ahead of the start of deliveries of its Drako GTE electric supercar.
+California-based EV startup Drako Motors updated us on its test program.
+This update ahead of the start of deliveries of its Drako GTE electric supercar.

-While the company’s first vehicle, the Drako GTE, doesn’t do much to accelerate EV adoption with a $1.2 million sticker price, it’s still an interesting vehicle due to being equipped with the first quad-motor electric powertrain.
+The company’s first vehicle, the Drako GTE, doesn’t do much to accelerate EV adoption with a $1.2 million sticker price.
+However, it’s still an interesting vehicle due to having the first quad-motor electric powertrain.

 Critics have been extremely impressed with the cornering power of the machine.

-The Drako GTE is equipped with 90 kWh battery pack, 150 kW fast-charging capacity, and four electric motors, one at each wheel, that power range of +225 kW to -225 kW.
+The Drako GTE has a 90 kWh battery pack, 150 kW fast-charging capacity, and four electric motors.
+Each wheel has its own motor!
+Their power range is +225 kW to -225 kW.

 It enables some pretty insane torque vectoring that makes the car feel like an agile railgun on the track.